 The school is also lucky to have a variety of intervention areas in which to support children with their learning.
-The playground features a number of large tarmacked areas and an outside classroom for those who wish to spend their break times more quietly.
-The playground also features an outdoors gymnasium area, which is ideal for helping to develop gross motor skills.
+The playground features a number of large, tarmacked areas and has an outdoors gymnasium area, which is ideal for helping to develop gross motor skills.
 This is particularly useful for children with ADHD and similar difficulties, providing them with an area to burn energy, in a safe environment.